webplatform/docs/tutorials/svg_links/index.md

 If you are not familiar with the <code>a</code> element or the <code>href</code> attribute in HTML I recommend reading Christian Heilmann’s [[HTML links – let’s build a web!]] article before we start.
 It is also recommended that you read my article to familiarise yourself with the basics of SVG, if you are not already familiar.

-Note: XML doesn’t support linking by default, so the situation is slightly more complex than [[HTML links]].
+Note: XML doesn’t support linking by default, so the situation is slightly more complex than [[guides/html_links|HTML links]].
 But don't despair - Xlink is still not that complicated to get the hang of; after reading this article it should present you with no trouble.

 == Getting started with SVG links ==